OCA/sale-workflow/sale_partner_contact/README.rst

 Sale partner contact
 ====================

-This module allows to add to a quotation or sales order the contact person of for that order.
+This module allows to add to a quotation or sales order the contact person.

 Usage